-If cell phones are heard or used during the instructional day, they will be taken and held as indicated below based on the number of offenses.
+If cell phones or other electronic devices are heard or used during the instructional day, they will be taken and held as indicated below based on the number of offenses.

-$\underline{\mathbf{1^{st}}}$ offense - Electronic device will be taken by administration and held for 15 days, or it can be returned to a parent fee of for payment of \$15.00 t
+1st offense - Electronic device will be taken by administration and held for 15 days, or it can be returned to a parent fee of for payment of \$15.00.